It’s not easy to get banned from a cruise line but it happens a lot more than you’d think.

 A group of men were staying in a cabin on deck 11, the ship was docked in Nassau in the Bahamas and they decided they wanted to film something cool for Instagram.

-They were on the world’s largest cruise ship so you’d think they could find something cool to film onboard like the ultimate abyss 10 story slide or maybe they could try the FlowRider but nope, they decided to do something very stupid instead.
+They were on one of the world’s largest cruise ships so you’d think they could find something cool to film onboard – like the Ultimate Abyss 10 story slide, or maybe they could try the FlowRider – but nope – they decided to do something very stupid instead.

-Like the lady we talked about earlier, the man in this situation stood up onto his balcony, while his friend was filming the whole thing.
+Like the lady we talked about earlier, the man in this situation stood up onto his balcony rail , while his friend was filming the whole thing.

 He jumped off the ship into the water below.
 They were on deck 11 so the drop would have been at least 120 feet.
 Landing wrong from this height definitely could kill you.

-In the Olympics they dive from around 30 feet, with a LOT of training, so yeah a 120 feet dive isn’t a good idea.
+In the Olympics they dive from around 30 feet, with a LOT of training, so a 120-foot dive isn’t a good idea.
 Especially when you don’t know what’s under the water.

 “I did not think this through before I jumped.
 My idea was this would be a good laugh for my friends and I would just swim back to shore and continue my vacation and never thought this would be this serious”